-Example 9.5 has empty x 4 and x 5 places: the speaker does not specify the route or the means of transport.
-However, simple omission will not work for a place when the places around it are to be specified: in mi klama la .bastn. la .atlantas. le karce I go to-that-named Boston from-that-named Atlanta via-the car.
+Example 9.5 has empty x4 and x5 places: the speaker does not specify the route or the means of transport.
+However, simple omission will not work for a place when the places around it are to be specified: in mi klama la bastn. la .atlantas. le karce le karce occupies the x4 place, and therefore Example 9.6 means:

+I go to-Boston from-Atlanta via-the car.